samuelroland/galeriz/docs/docs.md

 ```

 #### How to run tests ?
+There are different ways to run the tests:
+- `./vendor/bin/phpunit`
+- `php artisan test`

+You can pass argument to `phpunit` or after the `php artisan test` command.

+- Example to execute only 1 test:
+`php artisan test --filter my_galleries_page_exists`
+- Example to execute tests of a given class:
+ `php artisan test tests/Feature/AllGalleriesTest.php`

 I recommend you to setup a shortcut in your IDE to run the tests.
 I used this keyboard shorcut setting in VSCode to run `php artisan test tests/Feature` on `ctrl+t ctrl+t`
 ```json
 {